collidingScopes/scanlines/README.md

-# SCAN-LINES
+# 〰️SCAN-LINES〰️

 Turn images into synthwave / cyberpunk animations!
-An open source tool that creates dynamic, stylized animations from static images using particle waves and edge detection.
+An open source tool that creates animations from static images using particle waves and edge detection.
 Runs in real-time in the browser.

 <img src="/assets/offPhase.gif">